 A while ago when I was still in the States, I read an interesting article about a middle-aged guy who tried to go to Kansas from Florida.
-He used to live in Kansas as a kid and it was his first time to be back to his hometown since then.
+He used to live in Kansas in his childhood and it was his very first time to be back to his hometown since then.

 He had relatives in Kansas, so he tried to pay them a visit during his vacation.
-He actually didn’t take an airplane although it’s quite a distance.
+He didn’t take an airplane although it’s quite a distance.
 He took a bus, so it’s a long, long journey for miles with a couple of bus transfers.
-After hours of long, deep sleep on the bus, he finally arrived in Kansas and got off the bus.
-He was very drowsy when he arrived, but he was glad he finally reached Kansas.
+After hours of long, deep sleep on the bus, he finally arrived.
+He was very drowsy when he got off the bus, but he was glad he finally reached Kansas.

-But after getting off, he got surprised and puzzled because the area looked totally different from his memories from his childhood.
+But after getting off, he got surprised and puzzled because the area looked totally different from his memories.

 He visited his relatives before.
 He’s been in the town.
 He knew the streets and the station area.
 There should be Main Street right here and Church Street over there.
 They should be there.
 But he saw none of them.

-Wondering why the town looked this much different, he walked back to the bus station trying to ask the people.
-But before asking, he noticed he simplest reason when he saw the sign on a building saying,
+Wondering why the town looked so much different, he walked back to the bus station thinking of asking someone the direction.
+But before asking, he noticed the simplest reason why the town looked different when he saw the sign on a building saying,

 “Welcome to Michigan!”